 Although Denmark is a member state of the European Union, the Faroe Islands have chosen to remain outside the Union.
 Trade with the European Union is governed by a special trade agreement between the Faroe Islands and the EU.

-The Faroese Parliament (Løgtingið) is the legislative assembly for Faroese affairs.
+The Løgting is the legislative assembly for Faroese affairs.

-The Løgting is believed to be the oldest parliament in Europe.
+The Løgting is believed to be one of the oldest parliaments in Europe.
 Its origin can be traced as far back as shortly after the first Norse settlement of the Faroe Islands in the early 9th century.
 The settlers established their own parliament in Tórshavn where all major decisions affecting the whole country were taken.

 In 1816 the Faroe Islands became a Danish administrative district and the Løgting was abolished.
 In 1852 the Løgting was reestablished as a consultative body for Danish authorities concerning the governing of the Faroe Islands.

-In 1948 the Home Rule Act vested all legislative power within branches taken over from the Danish Parliament in the Løgting.
+In 1948 the Home Rule Act invested all legislative power within branches taken over from the Danish Parliament in the Løgting.

 The Løgting has 33 members who are elected for a period of four years.
-Election of the Løgting can take place before the end of an election period if the Løgting agrees on dissolving itself or the Prime Minister decides to call an election.
-All Danish nationals over 18 years registered in the Faroe Islands have the right to vote and to stand for election for the Løgting.
+Election of the Løgtingcan take place before the end of an election period ifthe Løgting agrees on dissolving itself or the Prime Minister decides to call an election.
+All Faroese and Danish nationals over 18 years residing in the Faroe Islands have the right to vote and to stand for election for the Løgting.

 At present seven political parties are represented in the Løgting.